Roman Abraham

-Roman Józef Abraham (28 February 1891, Lwów – 26 August 1976, Warsaw) was a Polish cavalry general, commander of the Wielkopolska Cavalry Brigade during the German and Soviet Invasion of Poland in September 1939, and Battle of Bzura commander of Polish cavalry (combined cavalry unit).
+Roman Józef Abraham (28 February 1891 – 26 August 1976) was a Polish cavalry general, commander of the Wielkopolska Cavalry Brigade during the German and Soviet Invasion of Poland in September 1939, and Battle of Bzura commander of Polish cavalry (combined cavalry unit).
 During the Second Polish Republic, he was Brigadier-General and, for a short period, from 1930 to 1931, Abraham was also a member of the Polish Parliament.

 Early life and education

 Abraham was born in Lwów, in what was then Austria-Hungary (later in Poland, now Lviv, Ukraine).
-He was the son of Władysław Abraham, professor of Canon law and rector of the University of Lviv.
+He was the son of Władysław Abraham, professor of Canon law and rector of the University of Lwów.
 He studied at the Jesuit School in Chyrów in Bąkowice, graduating in 1910.
-He then studied at the Faculty of Philosophy and Law at Jan Kazimierz University in Lviv, graduating in 1915.
+He then studied at the Faculty of Philosophy and Law at Jan Kazimierz University in Lwów, graduating in 1915.

 Military service

 World War I

 During World War I he served from August 1914 to October 1918 in the Austro-Hungarian army in the 1st Regiment of Uhlans of National Defence, fighting on the French, Romanian, Russian, Serbian and Italian fronts, ending his service as a Lieutenant in the cavalry.